Kar-Sing Lam

-Ka-Sing Lam (林家聲) was a former actor and Cantonese opera singer from Hong Kong.
+Kar-Sing Lam (林家聲) was a former actor and Cantonese opera singer from Hong Kong.
 Lam is credited with over 300 films.

 Early life

 On January 18, 1933, Lam was born as Lam Man Shun in Hong Kong.
 Lam's ancestry origin was from Dongguan, Guangdong province, China.
 Lam's sister is Lam Kar-Yee.
 In 1936, Lam's mother died.
 Lam and his sister were raised up by their father.
 When Hong Kong was under Japanese occupation, Lam's family fled from Hong Kong to Guangzhou, China, and returned to Hong Kong later.
 At the age of 10, Lam became a student under Tang Chiu Lan-fong.

 Career

 In 1944, at age 11, Lam began his Cantonese opera career.
 In 1947 at age 14, Lam's acting career started.
 Lam first appeared in Prostituting to Raise the Orphan, a 1947 Cantonese opera film directed by Hung Chung-Ho.
 In 1966, Lam founded Tsung Sun Sing Troupe in performing Cantonese opera on stage.